mlabarrere/Prediction-of-transaction-claims-status/README.md

 README status : To do

-Note : Sorry, comments are in french, because I do better jokes/puns in the baguette/fromage language
+Note : Sorry, comments are in french, because I do better jokes in the baguette/fromage language